Neppington/Neppington.github.io/README.md

 ## Setup Process
 *This tutorial assumes that you have not made previous repositories (Git's encompassing your project and its history), and **prefaces each major section** of the hosting process with some relevant insight from Etter's software documentation principles.*

+---

 ### Preface: GitHub
 To start, why are you using GitHub Pages to host your resume, anyway?
 The answer lies in the current state of the field of computer science, and the common tools that lead the industry.
-GitHub is known as a distributed control version system (DVCS), which, as Etter mentions, has become widely-used among computer scientists for it's performance, capability for offline work, and ability to work concurrently with other contributors.
+GitHub is known as a distributed control version system (DVCS), which, as Etter mentions, has become widely-used among computer scientists for its
+* high performance, no-frills system of sharing and hosting of files
+* capability for offline work on hosted projects (just download the project to your local PC!)
+* ability to work concurrently with other contributors with ease

-...That being said, **technical writers use these same DVCSs since developers prefer utilizing them.** By using DVCSs, we can more closely work with software developers, as well as allowing more opportunities for potential contributors than if we used more dedicated software documentation tools.
+...That being said, **technical writers should use these same DVCSs since so many developers prefer utilizing them.** By using DVCSs, we can more closely work with software developers, allowing more opportunities for smoother contribution than if we used more centralized control systems.

-These core features of DVCSs are what drive the principle of using them so often.
-Now, let's get to setting yours up!
+This versatility what drives the main principle of choosing GitHub, a DVCS, in modern technical communication, even though we may not make use of all of the available features that GitHub has to offer.
+Leave that to the software developers!
+Now, onto creating your first repository to host your resume!

 #### Creating your first repository